Frequently asked questions.

 Where do you get your art prints printed?

-Who are the models in your skirt photos!
+Who are the models in your skirt photos?

 Is the underskirt in some of the skirt photos included with the skirt itself?

-Will you ever sell lined journals in your store?
+Will you ever sell journals again?

 Do you have plans to sell maxi skirts?